 This course surveys European political, social, economic, and cultural history from the Renaissance to the present.

-Students further develop oral proficiency through oral reports that focus on cultural and historical topics.
+Students work to master oral proficiency through oral reports that focus on cultural and historical topics.

 This intensive course prepares students for the AP exam.

-AP Latin concentrates on the translation, analysis, and interpretation of Vergil’s epic poem, the Aeneid, and Caesar’s commentaries, De Bello Gallico.
+AP Latin concentrates on the translation, analysis, and interpretation of Latin literature, both poetry and prose.
+Authors include Pliny, Vergil, Catullus, and Ovid.

 This course provides students with the skills and knowledge necessary to understand and analyze critical topics in microeconomics.